LDJ-65 THIRD QUARTER 2019 (FULL-COLOR, 40 PAGES)

 Summary:

 This visual essay captures a variety of practical design and construction ideas seen during layout tours at the 2019 NMRA convention in Salt Lake City.
 Topics include alternative spline roadbed construction using PVC, car-card storage solutions, fascia-integrated backdrops, adjustable risers using steel brackets, and visually open helices.
-These insights reflect evolving best practices in model railroad ergonomics and presentation, emphasizing ease of construction and operator experience.
 Each photo is accompanied by descriptions of the technique and its implementation context, making this article a useful grab bag of design ideas for both new and seasoned layout builders.

 Railroad Modeled: N/A (challenge format)

-Techniques: Creative layout design, exhibition planning, animation elements, fictional theming, photo cross-sections, scenic storytelling, to-scale planning
+Techniques: Creative layout design, exhibition planning, animation elements, fictional theming, photo cross-sections, scenic storytelling, to-scale planning; layout theme/concept

 Summary:

-This article introduces the Layout Design SIG’s 2019 open-ended design challenge, inviting layout designers to explore the thematic realms of railfan display, scenery-forward design, public exhibition, and fantasy-themed railroads.
+This article introduces the Layout Design SIG’s 2019 open-ended design challenge, inviting layout designers to explore the thematic realms of model railfanning, public display, scenery presentation, and fantasy-themed layouts.
 Unlike previous challenges constrained by specific dimensions or spaces, this one offers unlimited creative flexibility—encouraging submissions that might range from compact dioramas and museum-style displays to grand narrative environments drawn from literature, pop culture, or personal imagination.
 Suggested techniques include the use of animation, imaginative scenic design, and layouts with a strong visual or storytelling element.
 Designers are encouraged to provide to-scale track plans and visual aids like aisle-view sketches or cross-sections to help convey their concepts.
-The editors also provide practical tips for submissions, welcoming both first-time and experienced contributors.
+The editors can also provide practical tips for submissions, welcoming both first-time and experienced contributors.

 Download a free sample of pages from this issue.